FIR Decimator

 The block implements a polyphase decomposition filter by using Discrete FIR Filter blocks.
 Both structures share resources by interleaving the subfilter coefficients over one filter implementation for each sample in the input vector.
 Specify the HDL filter architecture as one of these structures:

-— This architecture provides a parallel or partly serial filter implementation that makes efficient use of Intel and Xilinx DSP blocks.
+Direct form systolic— This architecture provides a parallel or partly serial filter implementation that makes efficient use of Intel and Xilinx DSP blocks.
 For a partly serial implementation, specify a value greater than 1 for the Minimum number of cycles between valid input samples parameter.
-You cannot use frame-based input with the partly serial architecture.When Minimum number of cycles between valid input samples is greater than 1, the block chooses a filter architecture that results in the fewest multipliers.
+You cannot use vector input with the partly serial architecture.When Minimum number of cycles between valid input samples is greater than 1, the block chooses a filter architecture that results in the fewest multipliers.
 If N allows for a single multiplier in each subfilter, then the block implements a single serial filter and decimates the output samples.

-— This architecture is a fully parallel implementation that is suitable for FPGA and ASIC applications.
+Direct form transposed— This architecture is a fully parallel implementation that is suitable for FPGA and ASIC applications.

 All implementations share resources by interleaving the subfilter coefficients over one filter implementation for each sample in the input vector.